demisto/content/Packs/Active_Directory_Query/Scripts/SendEmailToManager/README.md

-Send an approval email to the manager of the employee with the given email allowing the manager to reply directly into the incident
+Send an approval email to the manager of the employee, allowing the manager to reply directly into the incident

 ## Script Data
 ---